jvanelteren/azure_capstone/README.md

-# Beat Kaggle housing submission with Azure
+# Kaggle housing project with Azure

-For this capstone project, I wanted to find out how good hyperdrive and AutoML are really performing.
-As a benchmark I've taken the Kaggle housing competition, a competition where I participated myself and spend quite some time.
+For this capstone project, I wanted to find out how good hyperdrive and AutoML are performing.
+As a benchmark I've taken the [https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview](Kaggle housing competition), a competition where I participated myself and spend quite some time.
 The goal of the competition is to predict the price of a house given certain features.
-The benchmark is my personal submission, which scores top 3%.
-If either the AutoML or Hyperdrive model is outperforming that, it indicated Azure is a very good platform for good machine learning models.
+The benchmark is my personal submission (0.117), which scores top 3%.
+If either the AutoML or Hyperdrive model is outperforming that, it indicated Azure is a very good platform for machine learning models.

 ## Project Set Up and Installation
+I decided to perform 4 experiments:
+(1) AutoML on the original kaggle dataset.
+The target in the dataset was log transformed, since that was the strategy I used in the competition as well.
-Since I wanted a level playing field between myself and Azure, I decided to take the dataset after feature engineering & selection as input for Azure.
+Additionally I prepared a more elaborate dataset where additional feature engineering & selection was applied, which I used for my best score in the competition.
 This because feature engineering is a critical step in the ML process and I was pretty sure Azure could not come up with a good score without it.
-It could be an interesting extension of the project to use the Kaggle dataset and submit this to AutoML.
+This dataset was run with AutoML (2), two XGBoost hyperdrive experiments: one with a randomsampling bandit policy (3) and one with bayesian sampling without a policy (4)

 ## Dataset
-The dataset was prepared by me by running the feature engineering notebook in my competition repo.
+As stated, I generated two datasets for training.
+The original dataset with only a log transform was stored as a [csv file at github](https://raw.githubusercontent.com/jvanelteren/housing/master/datasets/original_kaggle_y_log.csv)The more elaborate dataset was prepared by me by running the feature engineering notebook in my competition repo.
 It generated a [CSV file](https://raw.githubusercontent.com/jvanelteren/housing/master/datasets/housing_after_preprocessing.csv).
 This CSV file was then imported using the Azure Python SDK (udacity-project.ipynb).
-The dataset was split in a train dataset including the variable of interest y and a test dataset where the target variable was not present.
+During training with hyperdrive, the dataset was split in a train dataset including the variable of interest y and a test dataset where the target variable was not present.
+Note that the two datasets have same amount of rows and the target for each house is identical.

 ### Overview
 I've split the main steps into separate notebooks
 1) train_models.ipynb registers the dataset and trains automl and hyperdrive models
-2) register_model.ipynb has the overview of the model scores and registers a model in the workspace
+2) register_model.ipynb inspects the overview of the model scores and registers the best performing model in the workspace
 3) deploy_test_endpoint deploys the best scoring model and tests it's endpoint

 ### Task
-As discussed, this dataset is already enriched by all kinds of feature engineering, e.g. combining existing features into sums, transforming features into ordinal variables, taking log transforms etc. In addition a custom Boruta algorithm was executed to take a subset of features.
-Note: for the AutoML function, both of these steps were not necessary since Azure does it itself.
-But I wanted to use the same dataset for both Hyperdrive and AutoML.
+As discussed, the more advanced dataset is already enriched by all kinds of feature engineering, e.g. combining existing features into sums, transforming features into ordinal variables, taking log transforms etc. In addition a custom Boruta algorithm was executed to take a subset of features.
 No scaling of features did take place yet.
+The task of the algorithm is regression: to predict the housing price, which is denoted as variably 'y' in the datasets.

 ### Access
-The train CSV file was converted into a TabularDataset and registered in the workspace.
+The csv files are publicly accessable.
+The train CSV file was converted into a TabularDataset and registered in the workspace (train_models.ipynb)

 ## Automated ML
-The automl settings used were:
+As denoted, two AutoML runs where executed, with identical settings on two datasets.
+The AutoML settings used were:
 - experiment_timeout_minutes=60 --> run the experiment for 1 hour
 - enable_onnx_compatible_models=True --> to potentially deploy an onnx model at a later stage, e.g. for deployment on a different platform
 - task='regression' --> this is a regression tast